Jonhels/Jonhels-website/README.md

-# Allround-preview
+# Jonhels

-Just a small website I made for practicing my react skills.
+A website I coded in react and designed in figma as a part of my portfolio.